Medium Difficult Bible Person Quiz with Answers

 Who was John the Baptist’s father?

-Gabriel visited the couple to announce that they would have a child and name him John.
+Gabriel visited the couple to announce that they would have a child and to name him John.

 God told them that John would announce the arrival of the Messiah.